 Exchange Codes acknowledges the interconnected history of a material past.
 The project traces pathways of global exchange—originally by ocean—of goods, services, people, and the works and ideas of artists.
-In this project, I worked with student artists from 10 local community centers, and introduced more than 100 children to the concepts of intersectionality and inclusivity through an exploration of world cultures and the appreciation of our differences and our common threads.
+In this project, I worked with student artists from 10 local community centers, and introduced 197 children to the concepts of intersectionality and inclusivity through an exploration of world cultures and the appreciation of our differences and our common threads.

 During visits to the MFA, students viewed artworks from many cultures and identified visual, cultural, and material similarities between objects produced around the world, to help them understand how the history of art is also a history of global trade.
 The young artists learned to identify the iconography that marks geographic locales, such as the vegetal designs found in art from Islamic cultures in the Middle East and South Asia.
 Then they produced their own artworks, working with stone, clay, resin and metal powder, and textiles and utilizing techniques suggested by the historical processes they encountered at the Museum.
 Assembled together, the pieces create a colorful, undulating surface resembling a topographical map of an entirely new interconnected world.
 Shown nearby is a map featuring some of the numerous trade routes originally used to move people, materials, knowledge, and art around the globe via the world’s oceans.